jalsher7-tech/Secure-Local-LLM-Framework/README.md

 **A Local-First, Memory-Safe Inference Architecture for High-Compliance Environments.**

-This repository contains the open-source backend framework used in **Cyphie**, a commercial Governance tool for Shadow AI.
+This repository contains the open-source backend framework used in **Cyphie**, a Governance tool for Shadow AI.
 It addresses the challenges of deploying secure, offline Large Language Models (LLMs) in environments requiring strict data sovereignty.

 **Researcher & Developer:** Jamil Alshaer
 **Affiliation:** Independent Researcher (Azimuth Logic Research)